 Mediavine is a top notch ad management service.
 They provide an excellent publisher experience, they have customer service that goes over and above, and they provide valuable products in addition to their ad management service.

-But if you just want to earn the most money from your web traffic, your best ad manager will be AdThrive.
+But if you just want to earn the most money from your web traffic, the best ad manager is AdThrive.